kontena/pharos-docs/terraform.md

 This output format works only with Terraform >= 0.12.

 Full cluster.yml configuration can be generated via `pharos_cluster` output.
-Output value will be merged to `cluster.yml` contents so it's possible to generate only partial configuration via Terraform (usually `hosts`).
+It's also possible to generate partial configuration which is then merged to `cluster.yml` contents (using deep-merge).

 Example: